zhiming99/rpc-frmwrk/README.md

 12. `Websocket support`(to come)

 ---
+[`Sun 03 Nov 2019 02:05:39 PM Beijing`]
+1. To add the websocket, SSL support and other unknown protocols, I need to refact the current tcp port implementation, for the present design is too closely coupled without room for the new protocols.
+It is a bitter decision, but it should worth the effort.
+The good part is that the tcp port implementation is relatively isolated and there are little changes to other part.

 [`Fri 01 Nov 2019 04:47:07 PM Beijing`]
 1. Changes for Raspberry PI/2 PI is commited.
 An ARM platform is supported!